StanislavGrinkov/urr-scrapper/README.md

-#Scrapper for Ultima Ratio Regum Website blog posts
+# Scrapper for Ultima Ratio Regum Website

-Used to mace copy of URR website (http://www.ultimaratioregum.co.uk/game/)
+Used to dl URR website blog posts (http://www.ultimaratioregum.co.uk/game/) for fun and profit :)